 Budget is a huge factor to renovations.
 If you’re doing this as a cost-effective way to buy property, then you want to make sure your renovation costs don’t spiral out of hand.

 Discuss with an architect the level of work required and then look into your finance options.
 Superficial changes (fittings and decoration) can be done cheaply, especially with some DIY, but knocking down walls or extending are bigger commitments.

 The good news is, there are plenty of finance options out there for homeowners, with many home improvement products on the market.
-As partners to one such loan company, Resi can refer you for a free advice call with Lendle.

 When it comes to renovation, it can be easy to get lost in the big picture.
 Where will your kitchen go?
 What kind of flooring do you want?
 But alongside this, don’t forget to pay close attention to those hidden concerns.